CHATTING TO JANE

 Duncan walked into the pub and it was already echoing with revelry.
 In the corner a skinny old man with a shaggy white beard played the fiddle as he tapped his toe.

-”Ah John – not so and yourself.”
+”Ah John – not so and yourself.” said Duncan.

 ”I am very well.
 We will beat those papishes next time five nil” said John exuberantly.